rajive/doma-skel/doc/doma/Interface.md

 ## Definition

-A data-oriented interface is defined by:
+A data-oriented interface *uses* a [Data Model](DataModel.md), and is defined by:

 - an *abstract* participant whose name is the *interface name*:
-  - can be be composed with other abstract participants (interfaces)
+  - can be composed with other abstract participants (interfaces)
   - does not specify a `participant_qos`

 - inputs: